prabhjotschugh/Loan-Eligibility-Predictor/README.md

 # Loan-Eligibility-Predictor
-It is a Machine Learning based project in which we aim to find out that whether a person is eligible for loan or not, based on different attributes.
+It is a Machine Learning based project in which we aim to find out that whether a person is eligible for loan or not, based on different attributes of the customers.

 • Built it with the vision to automates the Loan Eligibility Process in a real time scenario, based on different attributes of customers.